 \subsection{Nucleus-Nucleus reactions}

-In the following we will present results of (anti-)deuteron production for collisions of light to heavy nuclei at various beam energies.
+In the following we will present results of (anti-) deuteron production for collisions of light to heavy nuclei at various beam energies.

-Starting with the lowest beam energies, we compare the rapidity distributions ($ dN/dy^{(0)} $) of deuterons, protons and $\pi^{-}$ for central Ni+Ni collisions (with $b\leq 1.8$ fm) at beam energies $1.93$A, $1.45$A and $1.06$A GeV with FOPI data \cite{Hong:1997mr}, as shown in figure \ref{f4}.
+Starting with the lowest beam energies, we compare the rapidity distributions ($ dN/dy^{(0)} $) of deuterons, protons and $\pi^{-}$ for central Ni+Ni collisions (with $b\leq 1.8$ fm) at beam energies $1.93$A, $1.45$A and $1.06$A GeV with FOPI data \cite{Hong:1997mr}, as shown in Figure \ref{f3}.
 Here $y^{(0)}=y/y_{cm}$ is the rapidity scaled with the center-of-mass rapidity $ y_{cm} $.
 We find that our results are consistent with the FOPI data.
-Only for the lowest beam energy we observe deviations at forward and backward rapidities.
+For these low beam energies we observe deviations at forward and backward rapidities for the deuteron yields.
 However, these deviations are expected for the lowest beam energies as we did not include the effects of nuclear potential interactions in our simulations.
 These interactions are know to significantly effect the formation of nuclei at the lowest beam energies.
 As a result, the proton and deuteron rapidity distributions from UrQMD have a similar shape at different energies.

-Going to higher beam energies, figures \ref{f4} and \ref{f5} present results of our calculations for Au+Au collsions at a beam energy of $10.8$A GeV.
-The rapidity distributions ($dN/dy$) of protons and deuterons in two transport simulations with an impact parameter of $b = 3$~fm are shown in figure \ref{f4}.
-The figure presents the rapidity distributions from our UrQMD study compared to those obtained in earlier RQMD model calculations \cite{Nagle:1996vp}.
-Both the proton and deuteron rapidity distributions are peaked around mid-rapidity (at at lab rapidity of about 1.6), due to the increased stopping power in the symmetric heavy-ion collision.
+Going to higher beam energies, Figures \ref{f4} and \ref{f5} present results of our calculations for Au+Au collisions at a beam energy of $10.8$A GeV.
+The integrated rapidity distributions ($dN/dy$) of protons and deuterons in transport simulations for central collisions are shown in Figure \ref{f4}.
+Both, the proton and deuteron rapidity distributions are peaked around mid-rapidity (in the lab-frame), due to the increased stopping power in the symmetric heavy-ion collision.

-Figure \ref{f5} shows a comparison of our calculations with actual experimental data at that beam energy.
+Figure \ref{f5} shows a comparison of the calculations with experimental data at low transverse momentum.
 The invariant yields of deuterons at $p_{t} = 0 $ as a function of rapidity are shown for in central (left) and minimum-bias (right) Au+Au collisions at a beam energy of $10.8$A GeV.
-The lines are calculated by the UrQMD model and are compared to data from the E878 experiment \cite{Bennett:1998be}.
-We find that our data are consistent with the E878 data. as expected, the yields in central collisions are higher than in minimum-bias collisions, but also the shape of the rapidity distribution is changed due to the decreased stopping in peripheral collisions.
+The lines show the UrQMD model calculations which are compared to data of the E878 experiment \cite{Bennett:1998be}.
+We find that our calculations are consistent with the E878 data.
+As expected, the yields in central collisions are higher than in minimum-bias collisions, due to the increased stopping in central collisions.